chenwill98/ECE-366-Agora/README.md

 The default port that our HTTP server is listening on is 8080.
 This can be changed in two ways.
 One is in the file [/APPLICATION/FOLDER/Backend/apolloBackend/src/main/resources/apolloBackend.conf](https://github.com/chenwill98/ECE-366-Agora/blob/master/Backend/apolloBackend/src/main/resources/apolloBackend.conf), changing the default port.
 The second way is to choose the port every time you run the server, adding the argument `HTTP_PORT=9000` into the maven command.

+To run a test in which one cleans up the previously generated *target* directory, do `mvn clean package`.

 #### MySQL Server